AlextheYounga/us-federal-code/usc/title-50-war-and-national-defense/chapter-42-atomic-energy-defense-provisions/frontmatter.md

 2536.
 Reports on lifetime extension programs.

 2537.
-Selected Acquisition Reports and independent cost estimates and reviews of life extension programs and new nuclear facilities.
+Selected Acquisition Reports and independent cost estimates and reviews of certain programs and facilities.

 2538.
 Advice to President and Congress regarding safety, security, and reliability of United States nuclear weapons stockpile.

 2538a.
 Plutonium pit production capacity.

+2538b.
+Stockpile responsiveness program.

+2538c.
+Long-term plan for meeting national security requirements for unencumbered uranium.

 #### Part B—Tritium ####